Rain battered Britain is continuing to suffer a summer soaking with renewed risks of further flooding, the Environment Agency has warned.

 Nearby residents from the village of Pennal, near Machynlleth, Powys, mid Wales, were also evacuated last night following a breach in the dam of a quarry.
 They were taken to Machynlleth Leisure Centre and other temporary refuges.

-The Environment Agency warned people to remain vigilant and check its website and Twitter feed for the latest situation.
+The Environment Agency warned people to remain vigilant and check its and feed for the latest situation.
 The agency added that the public was "strongly" advised to stay away from swollen rivers and not to drive through floodwater.